September 2005 Archives

 Science Communication

 Randall provides a balanced review of the challenges to communicating science.
 She points out that when the media present different points of view to achieve balance they fail the reader, because all points of view are not valid and research evidence changes over time.
 For example the body of evidence that supports "global climate change" has grown but the media continue their rote presentation of both sides of the story.
-Modern science is complex Randall writes, so the problem of science communication is difficult but not insurmountable.
-She suggests:

 • "Inculcate greater understanding and acceptance of indirect scientific evidence", such as the evidence collected from unmanned space flights, which is as valid as that from manned flights, she notes.